About this Install Guide

 If you’re not using Ubuntu/Debian, use your package manager to install curl.

 Gemini CLI requires Node.js version 20 or higher.
-The easiest way to install Node.js on Arm Linux is using the NodeSource repository.
+To install Node.js on Arm Linux, use the NodeSource repository.

 Download and run the Node.js 20.x setup script: